AGordiGuerrero/haraganUEx/README.md

 ## Motivation

-To design and be able to fabricate useful tools, using surrounding waste materials to help in a disease, is very motivating.
+To design and fabricate useful tools using surrounding waste materials is very motivating and much more to help in a disease,.

-In this case we where impacted by recent water and mud flood, 29-30th october 2024, at Valencia, Spain.
-Resulting in more than 200 deads and uncountable material wounds.
+In this case we where impacted by a recent water flood, on 29-30th october 2024, at Valencia, Spain.
+Resulting in more than 200 people dead and uncountable material wounds.
+After the flood, they do not have even access to tools to remove the dirty.

-After the flood, they do not have access to tools to remove the dirty and we were motivaded
+After [this new](https://www.levante-emv.com/ribera/2024/11/07/artista-fallero-carcaixent-fabrica-haraganes-dana-valencia-111407203.html), and speaking with friends there, we decided to start the construction of slots (haraganes).

-## Motivation
+# Design
 <img width="600" src="https://github.com/user-attachments/assets/026a4247-c13c-4fa0-b14e-653e6763bccc">